ethanlarochelle/solaris-tools/README.md

       * The -y flag confirms automatically to run the script without being prompted
 * Install Python 3 using Chocolatey
   * `choco install -y python3`
-  * pgrade pip software package manager for Python:
+  * upgrade pip software package manager for Python:
     * `python -m pip install --upgrade pip`
       * If this fails due to SSL issue, one work-around is posted at on [StackOverflow](https://stackoverflow.com/questions/25981703/pip-install-fails-with-connection-error-ssl-certificate-verify-failed-certi)
 ### Installing and Using Virtual Environments